About us

 OUR VALUES

-We value creating a culture of belonging where everyone feels seen and heard.
+• We create a culture of belonging where people feel seen and heard.

-We act with courage to challenge the status quo and address difficult situations with creativity.
+• We act with courage to challenge the status quo and address difficult situations with

-Operating through a lens of humanity we maintain transparency, dignity and respect.
+• We operate through a lens of humanity and maintain transparency, dignity, and respect.

 KELLI PARCHER (she/her)